 It is important to note that none of these provisions include focused interventions either at the individual or group level for complex PTSD, or for the assessment of survivors: mental health.
 Redressal mechanisms for violence and stigma faced by survivors within their communities are also missing.
-While a legal framework delineating the government's responsibilities towards survivors of trafficking does exist, it fails to be implemented, because managing and driving Community-based Rehabilitation (CBR) programmes demand a commitment that appears to be absent: CBR requires clear planning and protocols, provision of resources, decentralization, referrals, and finally, monitoring and evaluation.6 intersectional justice: trauma-informed justice must be redefined to include restorative justice, and not be limited to retributive criminal justice.
+While a legal framework delineating the government's responsibilities towards survivors of trafficking does exist, it fails to be implemented, because managing and driving Community-based Rehabilitation (CBR) programmes demand a commitment that appears to be absent: CBR requires clear planning and protocols, provision of resources, decentralization, referrals, and finally, monitoring and evaluation.

+intersectional justice: trauma-informed justice

+For such justice to be possible, mental health needs to be recognized and acknowledged as an intersectional issue, and not a medical issue alone.
+To address the invisibility of mental health as a core component, justice must be redefined to include restorative justice, and not be limited to retributive criminal justice.
 Significant investment is required to be made by government and non-government stakeholders into building intersectional interventions to address the impact of violence on the mental health of survivors - by foregrounding survivors' own voices.